CodingChallengesBooklet/SpeedTracker/Python/README.md

 answer = round(answer, 2)
 ```
 Seeing this code, you may not have encountered Python's `datetime` library before and so functions like `strptime()` are a bit confusing.
-THe `datetime` library is an easy way to handle dates and times in our code.
+The `datetime` library is an easy way to handle dates and times in our code.
 It means we don't have to handle subtracting "12:34:23" - "11:57:58" on our own, instead Python does it for us!